ajesler/ArduinoSmartMeterReader/docs/TestCircuit.md

 # Dummy Meter

 This document shows how to make a circuit with an easily adjustable LED flashing rate.
 This is useful for testing your meter reader circuit without having to use an acutal smart meter.
-A second Arduino is required to run the dummy meter.
+A second Arduino is required to run the meter simulator.

 ## Bill of Materials